Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Dynamical spin structure factor in the presence of impurities

-\textit{Dynamical spin structure factor in the presence of impurities.---} The dynamical spin structure factor is directly accessible in neutron scattering experiments.
-Because of the finite anisotropy in the Hamiltonian, it is convenient to study the transverse dynamical spin structure factor~\cite{chi2024dynamical,drescher2023dynamical} where the gapless Goldstone mode at $K$ points is directly related to the superfluid density.
-The transverse dynamical structure factor is defined as
+The dynamical spin structure factor is directly measurable in inelastic neutron scattering experiments.
+Because of the finite anisotropy in the Hamiltonian, it is convenient to study the transverse dynamical spin structure factor~\cite{chi2024dynamical,drescher2023dynamical}, for which the gapless Goldstone mode at the $K$ points is directly related to the superfluid density.
+The transverse dynamical structure factor at $T=0$ is defined as

+where $S_{i}^{\pm}(\tau)=e^{iH\tau}S_i^{\pm}e^{-iH\tau}$.
+To avoid boundary effects, the summation is taken over the bulk regime of the system, containing $N_{\rm bulk}=\frac{3}{4}L_{x}\times L_{y}$ sites; see more details in Sec.~ii and Fig.~S2 in the Supplemental Material~\cite{SuppMaterial}.
+In the absence of impurities, the summation over site index $i$ can be restricted to sites in three central columns of the system, owing to the approximate translational invariance in the $x$ direction.
+Because the numerically accessible time is finite, a smearing factor $e^{-\eta \tau}$ is applied in the Fourier transform to frequency space, followed by the Fourier transform to momentum space.
+Here, $\eta =1/\tau _{\rm tot}$, where $\tau _{\rm tot}$ is the total simulation time.
+In the numerical evaluation using discrete time-correlation data, the contribution from the $\tau=0$ correlator can be overrepresented.
+To reduce this effect, we apply a scaling factor to the $\tau=0$ correlator.

-To avoid the finite boundary effect, the summation is chosen to be over the bulk $N_{mid}=\frac{3}{4}L_{x}\times L_{y}$ sites.
-A smearing factor of $e^{-\eta \tau}$ is applied due to finite time evolution, and the Fourier transform to $\omega$ space is followed by the Fourier transform to momentum space.
-We compare the dynamical spin structure factor of the original Hamiltonian with the one including finite number of impurities.
-As the impurity density increases to $1.85\%$, a clear difference can be observed in the spectrum for the UUD state while the low energy excitations for both supersolid states remain the same.
-This impurity density level is experimentally accessible via element substitution such as the high-temperature solution growth~\cite{canfield2019new,schmidt2025tuning} or high pressure growth methods~\cite{karpinski2007single,langmann2022experimental,adriano2025tuning}.
-We also notice that the superfluid stiffness has a slight decrease as the impurity density increases but it remains finite, which is expected because the spin supersolid state retains~\cite{zhang2010static}; see more details in SM~\cite{SuppMaterial}.
+Figures~\ref{Fig_5_dyn_K},~\ref{Fig_6_dyn_M}, and ~\ref{Fig_7_dyn_AB} compare the dynamical spin structure factors for systems without and with impurities.
+In the presence of impurities, a distinct difference is observed in the spectrum for the UUD state, while the low-energy excitations in both spin supersolid states remain almost unchanged.
+Additional results at a smaller impurity density are shown in Sec.iii of the Supplemental Material~\cite{SuppMaterial}, where a similar difference is observed.
+These impurity-density levels are experimentally accessible by replacing Co$^{2+}$ ions with nonmagnetic elements via element substitution, for example using high-temperature solution growth~\cite{canfield2019new,schmidt2025tuning} or high-pressure growth methods~\cite{karpinski2007single,langmann2022experimental,adriano2025tuning}.